galenhuntington/prelex/README.md

 101
 ```

-Note that numeric literals in Haskell are implicitly cast with
+Numeric literals in Haskell are implicitly cast with `fromIntegral`.
-`fromIntegral`, but `read` can process a string.
-Use with `Num`
+`read` can be used to parse a string.
+Use with `Num` instances can
-instances can be convenient:
+be convenient:

 ```haskell
 Prelude Prelex> 10000 :: PrelexDecimal Integer